 Clos Maggiore, Covent Garden

-Voted the world’s most romantic restaurant and Instagrammed to high hell, this Covent Garden venue not only looks gorgeous, but delivers on the flavour front too.
-There’s a five-course vegetarian tasting menu for £65, with influences from Provence and Tuscany.
-Dishes include smoked burrata with grapefruit and almonds, and hand-rolled pappardella pasta with truffle sauce.
+Voted the world's most romantic restaurant and Instagrammed to high hell, this Covent Garden venue not only looks gorgeous, but delivers on the flavour front too.
+There’s a five-course vegetarian tasting menu for £85, with influences from Provence and Tuscany.
+Dishes rotate regularly, but you may get to tuck into the likes of William pear, stilton and chicory salad, or heirloom pumpkin risotto with chestnut and sage.

 Clos Maggiore, 33 King Street, WC2E 8JD